Yelfive/md-notes/Beanstalk/Usage.md

                         `--------> *poof*
 ```

 The system has one or more tubes.
 Each tube consists of a ready queue and a delay queue.
 Each job spends its entire life in one tube.
-Consumers can show interest in tubes by sending the "watch" command; they can show disinterest by sending the "ignore" command.
+Consumers can show interest in tubes by sending the `watch` command; they can show disinterest by sending the `ignore` command.
 This set of interesting tubes is said to be a consumer's "watch list".
 When a client reserves a job, it may come from any of the tubes in its watch list.

 When a client connects, its watch list is initially just the tube named "default".
-If it submits jobs without having sent a "use" command, they will live in the tube named "default".
+If it submits jobs without having sent a `use` command, they will live in the tube named "default".

 Tubes are created on demand whenever they are referenced.
 If a tube is empty (that is, it contains no ready, delayed, or buried jobs) and no client refers to it, it will be deleted.